codex-academy/codeX_Feb2015Intro/lets_code.md

-tdd.html | Bring all the files together & test executed from here tdd.css | Make the html lool nice tdd_hello_world.js | the function under test
+tdd.html | Bring all the files together & test executed from here tdd.css | Make the html lool nice tdd_hello_world.js | the function under test red_green.js | reuse the function you wrote earlier

 So let's use TDD to create this code.
 * Copy the code from above into the ```tdd_test.js``` file